kairotlei/track_music/readme.md

 `ut99_nrk.mptm` | *Unreal Tournament 99 intro*, by *Michiel van den Bos* @ *Epic Games* | https://youtu.be/2sj6B0_twF8 | https://youtu.be/qz3KhDGe6WU

 ## How to open these files?
 You can edit them and do whatever you want, but don't distribute claiming them as yours; the original Copy-Rights belong to its owners.
 These are just my own versions of them.
 If you want to share a versioned song of here, refering to this site is allowed.
-If a different song is created using these resources, you **don't mention this site** (or do it if you want) **- be free!**
+If a different song is created using these resources, you **don't need to mention this site** (or do it if you want, be free!**
 So my last words will be:
 **Enjoy hacking music!**